lmon/slideshow_app/Readme.txt

 [X]	I want to be able to logout
 [X]	I want to be able to register
 [X]	I want to be able to upload images
-[X]	I want to be able to create a gallery
+[ ] I want to be able edit image metadata w/o re-uploading [X]	I want to be able to create a gallery
 [X]	I want to be able to put images in a gallery
-	I want to be able to order images in a gallery
+[X]	I want to be able to order images in a gallery
 [X]	I want to be able to view the gallery
 	I want to be able to share the gallery via a link
 	I want to be able to share the gallery via code snippet